DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/importing.md

 ### Filter

-The `--filter` (or `-f`) option allows you to apply a raw filter to further narrow down the users who are imported:
+The `--filter` option allows you to apply a raw filter to further narrow down the users who are imported:

 > **Important**: If your filter contains commas, or other types of "escape" level LDAP search filter characters,
 > you **must** escape the value with a backslash (`\`) before passing it into the search string.
 More on this below.